FORMAT FOR 2016 CHAMPION OF CHAMPIONS TO BE HELD AT LOS ALAMITOS RACE COURSE

 Horses are eligible to run in the Z. Wayne Griffin Trials if they finish first, second or third in a Grade 1 race, first or second in a Grade 2 race and first in a Grade 3 race or Restricted Grade 1 race.
 Races for 2-year-olds or races at 870 yards are not considered.
 In order to collect purse money a horse must actually start in the Champion of Champions and there will be no also eligible list.

 All horses eligible to run in the Champion of Champions must be on the grounds at Los Alamitos three weeks prior to the running of the 440-yard race.
-In addition, all participants will be hair tested to determine if Clenbuterol has been administered within the last six months.
+In addition, all participants will be hair tested.